As executor you are responsible for arranging and ultimately making payment for the funeral.

 [Read more…]

-As executor of an estate you will almost certainly be engaging solicitors to act for you in obtaining a grant of probate and administering the estate.
+As executor of an estate you will almost certainly be instructing solicitors to act for you in obtaining a grant of probate and administering the estate.

 [Read more…]